Whole-Hog-Bakery/TheLordOfTheRings/README.md

 i always attempt to **only** use pure junits as instrumented tests perform very badly and take too much time and resources, especially when they are executed as part of the CI/CD pipeline.

+i wanted to showcase `io.mockk` in my junits however didnt have sufficient time to do it justice.